dnav/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 ## Version -00 to -01 ## {#sec-0-01}

 * Added actions to perform upon receiving responses from the TRL endpoint.

+* Fixed off-by-one error when using the "Cursor" pattern.

 * Section restructuring (full- and diff-query as self-standing sections).